idrisshittu02/airbnb-clone-project/README.md

 Different users (guests, hosts, admins) will have different levels of access.
 We’ll implement role-based access control (RBAC) to ensure that users can only perform actions they are permitted to.

 **Why it's important:** Prevents users from editing or deleting listings they don’t own, and restricts admin-only actions from regular

+## CI/CD Pipeline

+### What is CI/CD?

+CI/CD stands for **Continuous Integration** and **Continuous Deployment**.
+It is a development practice where code changes are automatically built, tested, and deployed.
+The goal is to ensure that software is released frequently, reliably, and with minimal manual intervention.

+### Why It Matters

+Implementing a CI/CD pipeline helps the team:

+-   Catch bugs early through automated testing
+-   Reduce manual deployment errors
+-   Speed up the release cycle
+-   Maintain code quality across different environments

+### Tools We Plan to Use

+-   **GitHub Actions**: Automates workflows like testing, linting, and deployment directly from the GitHub repository.
+-   **Docker**: Used to containerize the application for consistent deployment across environments.
+-   **Heroku / AWS / Render**: Potential hosting platforms for automated deployment after successful builds and tests.
+-   **pytest / unittest**: For running backend tests during the CI phase.

+By integrating CI/CD into our development process, we can streamline collaboration and ensure smooth, reliable updates to the Airbnb Clone Project.